epam/NGB/docs/md/cli/command-reference.md

 ngb list_dataset|ld [options]

 //Options:
 //-t (--table)              Print result as a human-readable table
 //-j (--json)               Print result as a JSON string
 //-p (--parent)             List dataset's hierarchy structure for a specified by this option root dataset
+//-perm (--permissions)     Print permissions on each dataset (if they are set)
 ```
 *Description*

 Lists datasets registered on NGB server.
-By default the command will output only top-level
-datasets without nested datasets.
-Dataset's hierarchy may be loaded with an option 'parent': if
-a parent dataset is set, the command will output the parent itself and all nested datasets.
-Parent
-dataset may be addressed by name or ID.
+By default the command will output only top-level datasets without nested datasets.
+Dataset's hierarchy may be loaded with an option `--parent`: if a parent dataset is set, the command will output the parent itself and all nested datasets.
+Parent dataset may be addressed by name or ID.
+If `-perm` option is specified - permissions on each dataset for user(s)/group(s)/role(s) will be printed (if that permissions are set).

 *Example*
 ```
-//List all top-level datasets from the server ngb list_dataset
+# List all top-level datasets from the server with permissions on them
+$ ngb list_dataset -perm

-//List hierarchy tree for a dataset with the name "data_1" ngb ld -p data_1
+# List hierarchy tree for a dataset with the name "data_1"
+$ ngb ld -p data_1
 ```